GopiKishan14/Raspberry-Object-Detection/README.md

 # Raspberry-Object-Detection

+## Upcomings
+* Guideline to run this project.
+* Abstract Code WalkThrough
+* Basic Learning Resources
+  * Raspberry Pi
+  * OpenCV
+* Fun Project for Contributors.
+Reference Materials
+  * A blog from OpenCV
+  * A video from sentdex (pythonprogramming.net)

+---
 ## Guidelines
 * This repository contains python script for the object detection on Raspberry Pi in real time using OpenCV.
 * It uses a already trained [MobileNet](https://arxiv.org/abs/1704.04861) Architecture stored as Caffe Model.